 When we talk about artificial intelligence as an extension of our own mind, Sougwen Chung is way ahead of us.
 The Canadian artist & researcher is a pioneer in human-machine collaboration.
 A former research fellow at MIT’s Media Lab and now founder of Scilicet, her London-based studio, Chung creates beautiful, intricate artwork in collaboration with robots.
 It's unlike anything we've seen before.

-We're always interested in what's on Sougwen Chung's mind, so we asked her what she's been thinking about lately.
+We're always interested in what's on Sougwen's mind, so we asked her what she's been thinking about lately.

 What’s the best compliment you received recently?

 Someone wrote that my speaking had the quality of an evensong; that was interesting.

 My brain likes to read multiple books at once – I recently finished The Rupture Tense by Jenny Xie, Trumpets of Jericho by Unica Zurn and I'm currently reading Re-enchanting the World by Silvio Federici and everything by Byung-Chul Han.

 Click the + button in your browser while viewing these pages to save them to your mind.